Superbio-ai/file-process/README.md

 The code returns a list of targets (columns from the validated file), var preview and obs preview.
 If some is not applicable for the file, None will be returned).

+How to release:

+1. Make your changes
+2. Change the version in setup.py
+3. Merge changes into the main branch; it will be automatically released to [pypi](https://pypi.org/project/file-process/#history)